abhijoshi2000/nba-all-stars/README.md

 # nba-all-stars

-Predict the upcoming NBA All Stars based on player stat data.
+Stochastic Gradient Descent Classifier built to predict NBA-All-Star selections based on individual players' statistical data.

+The model correctly predicted 21/24 NBA All Stars for the 2021 season.